 That Time I Felt So Sorry For Myself I Nearly Died

-For a moment I thought about killing myself
+I thought of killing myself

-the year Sylvia Plath was born,
+the year Sylvia Plath’s birth and,

-I whipped up something from nothing,
+gas stove.
+I whipped up something

-leftovers actually, from no food Friday,
+from no food Friday.
+There’s always

-there’s always plenty of nothing to go around
+plenty of nothing to go around.